 When the callee picks up the phone, an Answer message (ANM) is sent in the backwards direction.
 ANM initiates call charging in the charging points usually including the originating exchange.
+Charging points are ISUP nodes that generate or collect charging information.
 On reception of ANM in all exchanges on the way, bi-directional through-connection state is established for the voice path.

 For release, ISUP uses two messages: Release Message (REL) starts the release procedure, in terms of call control in all exchanges, after REL, incoming and outgoing sides are independent.
-On REL, the through-connection is torn down and charging is stopped.
-The Release Complete

-Message acknowledges that the next exchange has indeed received the REL and that all resources that were reserved for the call can be released.
+On REL, the throughconnection is torn down and charging is stopped.
+The Release Complete Message acknowledges that the next exchange has indeed received the REL and that all resources that were reserved for the call can be released.

 For the purpose of establishing the call tariff dynamically on a call by call basis, ISUP supports charging messages.
 Figure 6.2 shows the charging messages in the Finnish ISUP.
 Later in this lecture we will show the messages in the ETSI ISUP.
 The idea is that each operator may set its tariffs independently and that users should reap the benefits of lower campaign or regular tariffs immediately without other operators having to alter their own charging by a management command.
-If no charging message are exchanged on a call by call basis, the result is that the originating exchange has calculate the tariff based on its own configuration information that can not take into account the tariff changes that may have been made by the transit or terminating operator.
+If no charging messages are exchanged on a call by call basis, the result is that the originating exchange has to calculate the tariff based on its own configuration information that can not take into account the tariff changes that may have been made by the transit or terminating operator.
+This would be detrimental to competition between operators.